 Deaths and injuries are reported after an attack on a concert hall outside Moscow

-Russian news agencies report between two and five gunmen killed at least 40 people at a concert venue on the outskirts of Moscow Friday.
+Russian news agencies report at least three gunmen have killed at least 40 people and injured over 100 at a concert venue on the outskirts of Moscow Friday.
 A fire has broken out on the premises, endangering more lives, with flames visible from miles away.
+The whereabouts of the gunmen remains unknown.

 Concertgoers had gathered at Moscow's Crocus City Hall venue to see the veteran Russian rock band Picnic when several armed gunmen in military fatigues entered the premises.